 Here we have the best compression tights for men who live and run in cold places.
 The Expert 2.0 Insulator is made from temperature-regulation fabric, which means you could take a run in a snowstorm and your legs would likely remain toasty.
 They retain a constant and comfortable surface temperature so the cold won’t get to you.

-The breathable, wicking material should keep the sweat from dampening your clothing and freezing!
-These compression tights also feature a two-way airflow, so you could use them in slightly warmer weather too.
+The breathable, wicking material should keep the sweat from dampening your clothing and freezing.
+These tights also feature a two-way airflow, so you could use them in slightly warmer weather too.

 Not only is the compression great for athlete’s performance and recovery, but CW-X’s EXO-WEB joint support holds the knees in place very well.
 This stabilizes the joint and lessens damaging vibrations as your feet hit the tar.